adilsammar/woolly-of-cv/assets/cifar/README.md

 * With CutOut
     * [With Strided Kernel](/notebook/CIFAR_ALBUMENTATION_CUTOUT_87.13.ipynb)
+        In this experiment we have used a strise of 2 in first convolution of each block to reduce channels size by half
     * [Using Dilated Kernal](/notebook/CIFAR_ALBUMENTATION_DILATION_79.92.ipynb)
+        In this experiment we have used a dilation in first convolution of each block to reduce channels size by half, dialtion is calculated based on a formula (x = y/4) explained later in dilation section
 * With Ricap
     * [With Strided Kernel](/notebook/CIFAR_ALBUMENTATION_RICAP_87.62.ipynb)
     * [Using Dilated Kernal](/notebook/CIFAR_ALBUMENTATION_DILATION_RICAP_80.35.ipynb)